corcor27/Data_preprossesing_and_GLM/_episodes/04-GLM.md

 ## Predicting Linear Models

-So far we have seen how to build a linear regression model using the whole dataset.
-If we build it that way, there is no way to tell how the model will perform with new data.
-So the preferred practice is to split your dataset into a 80:20 sample (training:test), then, build the model on the 80% sample and then use the model thus built to predict the dependent variable on test data.
+Up to this point, we've built a linear regression model using the entire dataset.
+However, this approach doesn’t allow us to assess how well the model will perform on new data.

+A better practice is to split the dataset into training (80%) and test (20%) subsets.
+The model is trained on the 80% sample, and then its performance is evaluated by predicting the dependent variable on the test data.

-Doing it this way, we will have the model predicted values for the 20% data (test) as well as the actual (from the original dataset).
-By calculating accuracy measures (like min_max accuracy) and error rates (MAPE or MSE), we can find out the prediction accuracy of the model.
-Now, lets see how to actually do this..
+By doing this, we obtain both:

+* Predicted values for the test data.
+* Actual values from the original dataset.

+We can then measure the model’s accuracy using metrics like Min-Max Accuracy and error rates such as MAPE (Mean Absolute Percentage Error) or MSE (Mean Squared Error).
+These help determine how well the model generalises to new data.

+Now, let's walk through the process of implementing this approach.
 ### Step 1: Create the training (development) and test (validation) data samples from original data.

 ~~~